-Figure 2.6 shows rates of registration to the pancreas transplant list per million population (pmp) between 1 April 2019 and 31 March 2020 compared with pancreas transplant rates pmp for the same time period, by recipient country/NHS region of residence.
-Table 2.1 shows the breakdown of these numbers by recipient country/NHS region of residence.
+Figure 2.6 shows rates of registration to the pancreas transplant list per million population (pmp) between 1 April 2020 and 31 March 2021 compared with pancreas transplant rates pmp for the same time period, by recipient country/NHS region of residence.
+Table 2.2 shows the breakdown of these numbers by recipient country/NHS region of residence.
 No adjustments have been made for potential demographic differences in populations.
 If a patient has had more than one registration/transplant in the period, each registration/transplant is considered.
 Note that this analysis only considered NHS Group 1 patients.

-Since there will inevitably be some random variation in rates between areas, the systematic component of variation (SCV) was used to identify if the variation is more (or less) than a random effect for the different NHS regions in England only.
+Since there will inevitable be some random variation in rates between areas, the systematic component of variation (SCV) was used to identify if the variation is more (or less) than a random effect for the different NHS regions in England only.
 Only first registrations and transplants in this period were considered.
 The larger the SCV the greater the evidence of a high level of systematic variation between areas.
-Registration and transplant rates yielded an SCV of 0.0283 (p-value = 0.037) and 0.0191 (p-value = 0.136), respectively.
-The p-value shows the probability that an SCV of this size (or higher) would be observed by chance if only random variation existed and therefore, there is moderate evidence of geographical variation for registrations beyond what would be expected at random and there is no evidence of geographical variation for transplants.
+Registration and transplant rates yielded an SCV of 0.0569 (p-value = 0.025) and 0.2191 (p-value = 0.002), respectively.
+The p-value shows the probability that an SCV of this size (or higher) would be observed by chance if only random variation existed and therefore moderate evidence of geographical variation beyond what would be expected at random for registrations, and strong evidence for transplants.
 No adjustment has been made for area-specific demographic characteristics that may impact the rates of registration to the transplant list and transplantation such as age and sex.
 Therefore, these results should be interpreted with caution.